MW0MWZ/Pi-Star_Alpine_Rolling/README.md

 - Alpine Linux project for the minimal, secure base OS
 - GitHub for providing free CI/CD and hosting infrastructure
-- Pi-Star community for the digital radio platform
+- Andy Taylor (MW0MWZ) for a NEW way to Pi-Star!